Argentina

 Target Overview

 In its NDC, Argentina has set an unconditional target of not exceeding 349 MtCO2e in 2030.
 This target covers all sectors.
-The CAT excludes emissions from land use, land use change and forestry from this target and converts it to GWP AR4, resulting in 368 MtCO2e in 2030.
-The CAT rates this target as “Highly insufficient” compared to required domestic efforts, and “Critically insufficient” when compared to Argentina’s fair share.
+The CAT excludes emissions from land use, land use change and forestry from this target and converts it to GWP AR4, resulting in 351 MtCO2e in 2030.
+To obtain the NDC emissions level excluding LULUCF, the CAT uses a Business-As-Usual (BAU) scenario for the LULUCF sector developed by UNICEN (Keesler & Blanco, 2024).
+For more details, please see the Assumptions section.
+The CAT rates this target as “Highly insufficient” both when compared to required domestic efforts, and when compared to Argentina’s fair share.

 In November 2022, Argentina submitted a long-term strategy (LTS) to the UNFCCC that includes a target to reach GHG neutrality by 2050 (Government of Argentina, 2022a).